Secure Your SHM: Set Up a Self-Custodial Wallet on Shardeum

 Now let’s add the Shardeum network.
 Click the network dropdown at the top of MetaMask and select “Add a custom network”.

 Next, input the Shardeum RPC endpoint, which serves as a technical bridge (or API) allowing your wallet to interact with the Shardeum network.
-Currently, you can connect to the Shardeum Testnet using the following details and hit Save
+Connect to Shardeum Mainnet using the details as shown in the screenshots below and hit Save (Alternatively, you can click the blue ‘Connect to Shardeum Mainnet’ button in our docs page to skip manual entry).

-Once you’ve added the network, clicking the network dropdown will now display both Ethereum Mainnet and Shardeum Testnet.
-Select “Shardeum Testnet”, and your wallet interface will switch — allowing you to see the difference immediately.
+Once you’ve added the network, clicking the network dropdown will now display Ethereum Mainnet, and Shardeum Mainnet.
+Select “Shardeum Mainnet”, and your wallet interface will switch — allowing you to see the difference immediately.

 When you switch from Ethereum to Shardeum in your MetaMask wallet, you’ll notice something interesting: